Embracing the Fourth Industrial Revolution- the IOP Way

 The Fourth industrial revolution, a term coined by Klaus Schwab, founder and executive chairperson of the World Economic Forum, describes a world where individuals move between digital domains and offline reality with the use of connected technology to enable and manage their lives.
 (Miller 2015,)

 The speed and impact with which this is happening, as well as shifts in power, wealth and knowledge, cannot be ignored and responsibility should be taken to ensure the benefits to all.
 Leading researchers argue that the Fourth industrial revolution will shape the future through its impacts on government and business.
 Steven Pinker posited that due to the technological advances, human prosperity seems to be on the increase.
 The end-user of technology does not always have control over either technology or the disruption that comes with the Fourth industrial revolution.
-However, we can predict the opportunities that comes with the Fourth industrial revolution: 1) lower barriers between inventors and markets, 2) more active role for artificial intelligence (AI), 3) integration of different technics and domains (fusion), 4) improved the quality of our lives (robotics) and 5) the connected life (Internet) (Xu, David and Kim, 2018).
+However, we can predict the opportunities that come with the Fourth industrial revolution: 1) lower barriers between inventors and markets, 2) more active role for artificial intelligence (AI), 3) integration of different technics and domains (fusion), 4) improved the quality of our lives (robotics) and 5) the connected life (Internet) (Xu, David and Kim, 2018).

 “We are on the cusp of a technological revolution that will fundamentally alter the way we live, work, and relate to one another.
 In its scale, scope, and complexity, the transformation will be unlike anything humankind has experienced before.
 We do not yet know just how it will unfold, but one thing is clear: the response to it must be integrated and comprehensive, involving all stakeholders of the global polity, from the public and private sectors to academic and civil society.”
 (Schwab 2015).
 Enriching human dignity must be at the centre of solutions (Aikman, 2017).